creepydanunity/InnoScream/README.md

-# InnoScream – Anonymous Student Scream Platform
+# InnoScream – Anonymous Student Scream Platform (API)

-A Telegram-integrated platform where students can anonymously share their academic frustrations, support each other with reactions, and get memes + weekly analytics — all via an AI-powered backend built with FastAPI.
+An API developed for Telegram-integrated platform where students can anonymously share their academic frustrations, support each other with reactions, and get memes + weekly analytics.

 ---